04.13.2026

 A companion read to “Building Strong Minds in a Digital World” — a conversation between Dr. Liu of Nemours Children’s Health and ESF Camps & Experiences co-founder Michael Rouse.

 Your kid is spending more time on their phone than you’d like.
-You know it.
-They know you know it.
-And somewhere between the dinner table standoff and the 11pm bedtime scroll, you’ve probably wondered: Is this actually harming them?
+Somewhere between the dinner table standoff and the 11pm bedtime scroll, you’ve probably wondered: Is this actually harming them?
 And what do I do about it?

-You’re not alone — and you’re not wrong to ask.
+You’re not alone — and you’re right to ask.

-In our latest podcast episode, ESF Camps & Experiences co-founder Michael Rouse sits down with Lian Liu, PhD Psychology at Nemours Children’s Health, for a conversation that resists the easy villain narrative.
-Because here’s the thing: technology isn’t the whole problem.
-And banning screens isn’t the whole solution.
-What kids are missing runs deeper than that — and understanding what they’re missing is where real change begins.
+In our latest podcast episode, ESF Camps & Experiences co-founder Michael Rouse sits down with Lian Liu, PhD, psychologist at Nemours Children’s Health, for a conversation that resists the easy villain narrative.
+Because here’s the thing: technology isn’t the whole problem, and banning screens isn’t the whole solution.
+What kids are missing runs deeper than that — and understanding that gap is where real change begins.

 The Number That Stops the Room